Enforcement

 Who is affected

-Essential and important entities in the late-transposing Member States — most of the EU at the time of this action.
+Essential and important entities in the late-transposing Member States — most of the EU at the time of this action — and groups operating across several countries whose compliance timelines now diverge per jurisdiction.

 What to check next